NREL/ProgressiveHedging.jl/docs/src/examples/basic.md

 nothing # hide
 ```

+!!!
+Note

-**NOTE:** The subscripts in the variable names are the scenarios to which the variable belongs.
+The subscripts in the variable names are the scenarios to which the variable belongs.